zdeguzm53/CircuitPython/README.md

 # CircuitPython
-- CircuitPython Assignments
+### CircuitPython Assignments

-BUTTON_LCD:
+- BUTTON_LCD:

+   - **Overview**

       An lcd displays the number of button presses, and a switch determines if the count is increasing or decreasing.

-CAPTOUCH_SERVO:
+- CAPTOUCH_SERVO:

 A servo spins in a certain direction depending on which wire is being touched, and if no wire is touched it stays still.
 The servo being used isn't continuous, so when it has traveled 180 degrees without a command for a direction change, it will quickly turn back and start the cycle again.